 Columbus Guarini Scholarship for Italian-American Students

 The Hon.
-Frank Guarini, Chair of John Cabot University's Board of Trustees, has provided a generous donation to the Columbus Citizens Foundation providing $5,000 scholarships for five Italian-American students at JCU each year.
+Frank Guarini, Chair of John Cabot University's Board of Trustees, has provided a generous donation to the Columbus Citizens Foundation providing up to $5,000 scholarships for five Italian-American visiting students at JCU each year.

-Freshmen, Transfer, and study abroad students of Italian descent (at least 25% Italian) with a GPA of 3.0 (85% or B) or higher who are from households where the total gross income does not exceed $25,000 per capita ($25,000 per person in the household) are eligible.
+Study abroad students of Italian descent (at least 25% Italian) with a GPA of 3.0 (85% or B) or higher who are from households where the total gross income does not exceed $200,000 are eligible.

-In November 2017 the scholarship application process will reopen for the 2017-2018 academic year.
+The scholarship application for the 2018-2019 academic year is now open.
 For information on eligibility and how to apply, please visit the Columbus Citizens Foundation's website.

 Biography of the Hon.
 Frank J. Guarini